 Of course, dating styles may have evolved, but we are still the same people.
 And yes, we are older and wiser.
 We may have the benefit of hindsight.
 But I have to tell you, when it comes to men, old habits die hard.
 I have seen many a sensible mum transformed to tittering teenager when Mr He’s-A-Hottie hits the scene.
 Then, when there’s the possibility of our sex life getting a second wind, who cares about bulk cooking for the freezer when your undies drawer needs a complete overhaul?

 3. It’s complicated.

 The carefree days are gone.
 Juggling another ball will make life harder.
-And dating is an all-consuming pastime — all that right-swiping, dissecting profiles, hours of texting.
+And online dating is an all-consuming pastime — all that right-swiping, dissecting profiles, hours of texting.
 Then there’s the self-doubting, the double guessing, the game playing — all these before you even meet.
 And when it finally gets physical, there’s bodily hair taming, post-baby tummy issues and a multitude of beauty procedures that have been on the backburner for years.
 And god, what’s acceptable to say and do on a date nowadays?

 4. But it’s also fairly straight-forward.

 Yet, in some ways, it has to be said that the second time around, most women have a good idea of what they’re after in a man.
 And the bar is set high.
 We’ve done marriage, we’ve done kids.
 Now we’re after fun, company and support.
 And if he doesn’t tick all these boxes, then he just won’t do.
 Internet dating makes it all the easier.
 Check his religious and political views, see what books he likes and what he does in his spare time.
 No more tedious, time-consuming dates, only to discover he has a hankering for bestiality and votes for the Monster Raving Looney Party.